 What Do Lawrence’s Goldfinches Eat?

-Diet: Lawrence’s Goldfinch is mainly herbivorous, meaning that about 95% of their diet is obtained from plant matter, particularly seeds.
+Diet: Lawrence’s Goldfinch is mainly herbivorous, meaning that about 95% of its diet is obtained from plant matter, particularly seeds.
 Their preferred diet entails buds of some plants and fruit.
-These birds occasionally eat animal matter, which constitutes about 5% of their diet.
+These birds occasionally eat animal matter, about 5% of their diet.

 Where can it be spotted?
 The Lawrence’s Goldfinch can be found in Southern California, New Mexico, western parts of Texas, and southern Arizona.
 This bird will likely be seen in weedy fields, open oak woodlands that are dry, and next to a source of fresh water.